Theory

 - For the first block:

-always refers to the last axis.
+axis=-1always refers to the last axis.
 In this case, the last axis is axis 2, which corresponds to summing across the columns within each row.
-Therefore,.sum(-1)
+Therefore,.sum(-1)will give the same result as.sum(2).

 result_minus_1 = arr_3d.sum(-1)